zajigalich/BookStore/README.md

 - Was the code ready to run after generation?
 What did you have to change to make it usable?

 	No, it wasn't.
-I had to change test configuration file `CustomWebApplicationFactory`
+I had to change test configuration file `TestDbContextFactory`

 - Which challenges did you face during completion of the task?